davimoreira0/davimoreira0/README.md

 ## 🚀 About Me

-I am a high school programming student highly passionate about technology and automation.
-Always seeking new challenges, I am currently specializing in **Cybersecurity** and **Ethical Hacking**.
-I love building scripts that simplify complex security processes and diving deep into Linux environments.
+I am a programming student with a strong focus on technology, automation, and information security.
+Driven by a continuous desire to tackle new challenges, I am actively specializing in **Cybersecurity** and **Ethical Hacking**.
+My expertise lies in developing scripts to streamline security operations and navigating complex Linux environments.
+Alongside Kali Linux, I actively leverage **BlackArch Linux** to conduct comprehensive penetration tests and advanced security assessments.

-- 🔭 **Currently focusing on:** Advancing my skills in Penetration Testing and Python automation.
+- 🔭 **Currently focusing on:** Advancing my skills in Penetration Testing, vulnerability assessment, and Python automation.
-- 🌱 **Operating Systems of choice:** Kali Linux for security and Linux Mint for daily driving.
+- 🌱 **Operating Systems of choice:** Kali Linux and BlackArch Linux for security testing, and Linux Mint for daily operations.
-- ⚡ **Fun fact:** I love creating CLI tools to automate repetitive hacking tasks.
+- ⚡ **Fun fact:** I enjoy engineering CLI tools to automate and optimize repetitive security workflows.

 ---